DirtyHarryLYL/HAKE/README.md

 **The image-level part-state annotations on HICO dataset are avaiable!
 Code and models on HICO will be shared soon.
 Subsequently, instance-level part-state annotations on still images/videos and the corresponding code and models will be made public this summer.**

 Note that: image-level means that what Human-Object Interactions are included in an image, and the corrsponding task is the HOI recognition (image-level multi-label classification from [HICO](http://www-personal.umich.edu/~ywchao/hico/)).
-Meanwhile, instance-level means that what HOIs are performed by a person in a image, and the task is the HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).
+Meanwhile, instance-level means that what HOIs are performed by a person, and the task is HOI detection (instance-level multi-label classification from [HICO-DET](http://www-personal.umich.edu/~ywchao/publications/chao_wacv2018.pdf)).
 The finer grained instance-level annotations will be released soon for better exploring HOI detection problem.